 To buy a domain name you need to use a registrar.
 A registrar is a company that is licensed to register and sell domains.

 Don’t use GoDaddy!
-I know they are one of the first search results but they are very bad, and have had a series of controversies over the years.
+I know they are one of the first search results on Google and are well known, but they are very bad, and have had a series of controversies over the years.